- NURS FPX 9904 Assessment 1 CBT Sessions and Motivational Intervening.

 Quality Improvement Framework

-Based on the notion that the care experience should be more logical and technical to achieve the intended goals of the doctoral project, the Plan-Do-Study-Act model was adopted as the QI framework for the project (Triplett et al. , 2022).
+Based on the notion that the care experience should be more logical and technical to achieve the intended goals of the doctoral project, the Plan-Do-Study-Act model was adopted as the QI framework for the project (Triplett et al., 2022).

-The PDSA model consists of an ongoing confirmation undertaking: repeatedly plan, do, study, and act When particular challenges were important and complex, for example when the hospital was targetting a low readmission rate among opioid-dependent patients, the reasoning process would be utilised.
+The PDSA model consists of an ongoing confirmation undertaking: repeatedly plan, do, study, and act When particular challenges were important and complex, for example when the hospital was targetting a low readmission rate among opioid-dependent patients, the reasoning process would be utilized.

-Since every project requires a comprehensive strategy in its implementation, creating a sound plan was the initial step to be taken to ensure that the QI/PI project flowed smoothly.
+Since every project requires a comprehensive strategy for its implementation, creating a sound plan was the initial step to be taken to ensure that the QI/PI project flowed smoothly.
 When planning the actions of the nursing intervention, the nurses were very precise to ensure that everyone was compliant with all the steps and rules during the planning process.

-In the first step, detailed examination and dialogue about essential practices, as well as the ratification of the comprehensiveness of healthcare quality improvement processes, conducted by Abuzied et al. (2023).
+In the first step, a detailed examination and dialogue about essential practices, as well as the ratification of the comprehensiveness of healthcare quality improvement processes, were conducted by Abuzied et al. (2023).
 Thus, ensuring the construction of the framework helped the nurses to make it possible to effectively implement the project and proceed to the further stages.

-In collecting data they incorporated motivated interviews and cognitive behavioural therapy in a bid to gather both qualitative and quantitative data.
+In collecting data they incorporated motivated interviews and cognitive behavioral therapy in a bid to gather both qualitative and quantitative data.
 The final aspect of successful treatment utilization was to tailor the current methods to clients’ conditions.
-This was because it ensured that each patient received individual attention, coordination and documented care which would enhance his/her outcome.
+This was because it ensured that each patient received individual attention, coordination, and documented care which would enhance his/her outcome.
 Which, as Wasim et al. (2023) called it, not only improved the outcomes of the treatments but also built a healthcare environment that was beneficial and patient-focused.

 One of the significant focuses within a portion of the project was to collect and evaluate data, which ensured that a particular action, as well as work implemented within the project, met its purpose (Serwer, 2021).
 As Blanchard et al. (2019) pointed out, the implementation of an EHR in the healthcare delivery system ensures that the collected, verified, and normalized data is done correctly.

 This makes it possible to have quality as well as sound research [1].
-Also, simple quantitative aspects were examined in the study; therefore, it was easy to disseminate basic quantitative details such as the rate of return – the increased level of applications for CBT treatments and even patients’ compliance with the treatment regimens.
+Also, simple quantitative aspects were examined in the study; therefore, it was easy to disseminate basic quantitative details such as the rate of return – the increased level of applications for CBT treatments, and even patients’ compliance with the treatment regimens.

-With regards to objectives, the project has the following; to reduce drug addicts readmission rate (Kelley et al. , 2022).
+With regards to objectives, the project has the following; to reduce drug addicts’ readmission rate (Kelley et al., 2022).
 CBT lessons and contingency management can be combined as an approach, which will assist in providing more effective treatment.

 Project Description

-It was planned and implemented in a full scope of an actually possessing full range of healthcare facilities from hospitals to basic care centers and specialized treatment programs.
+It was planned and implemented in a full scope of an possessing a full range of healthcare facilities from hospitals to basic care centers and specialized treatment programs.
 I observed that there were numerous tools available to perform the treatments as well as assess the results, and the patients had different backgrounds.
-In regards to the population, only outpatients with OUD and over the age of 18, who were motivated to attend specialized CBT and MI group classes, had the chance to participate in the project.
+In regards to the population, only outpatients with OUD and those over the age of 18, who were motivated to attend specialized CBT and MI group classes, had the chance to participate in the project.

-The latter was excluded due to medical conditions such as severe mental disorder, inability to speak English the patient did not choose to use a translator since language services were not provided, and those in another treatment program that conflicted with this one.
-The project also ensured it had a defined and useful group of employees to work with, while avoiding the confusion of including various employees who could not be useful to the project while still staying within the healthcare medium.
+The latter was excluded due to medical conditions such as severe mental disorder, inability to speak English the patient did not choose to use a translator since language services were not provided, and those in another treatment program conflicted with this one.
+The project also ensured it had a defined and useful group of employees to work with while avoiding the confusion of including various employees who could not be useful to the project while still staying within the healthcare medium.

 Project Evaluation Results

 Using instruments such as the ORT and only admitting the practices that come under AQR Qualitative analysis guaranteed the outcomes were accurate.
 It is worth adding that best practices were implemented to collect the data and to make initial evaluations all the time; therefore, the results of the project were improved even more.
-This laid the foundation for further examination and to be used across various health care environments.
+This laid the foundation for further examination and to be used across various healthcare environments.

 Given that unique CBT and MI tools were used, this study applied a mixed-methods approach to understand how well it supported those with Opioid Use Disorder (OUD).
-Again, the data collection involved both quantitative and qualitative approach to ensure an optimal understanding of how the treatments applied will be.
+Again, the data collection involved both quantitative and qualitative approaches to ensure an optimal understanding of how the treatments applied will be.

 According to guidelines that are adopted in most healthcare research, both quantitative data and subjects’ feelings were collected by using the mixed research method.
 The Institutional Review Board (IRB), approved all the methods through which the data was collected to ensure that they were viable and safeguarded the participants’ welfare.

 Actual quantitative data were collected utilizing global outcome measures that must have been established.
-For these, they considered factors such as return rates as well as compliance to treatment regimens.
+For these, they considered factors such as return rates as well as compliance with treatment regimens.
 To assess the outcome, only appraisal icons such as figures were applied (Cooksey, 2020).

 They were designed to reveal how satisfied the subjects were with the treatments and how they believed they impacted the physical health and well-being of the patients.
-These interviews collected qualitative data that was analyzed using thematic analysis and had similar themes and trends to give additional information of how well the researched intervention has worked.
+These interviews collected qualitative data that were analyzed using thematic analysis and had similar themes and trends to give additional information on how well the researched intervention has worked.
 It made the researchers gain insights about issues concerning the subjects where the study was done besides knowing the outside influences on the outcome of the interjection.

 The discussed methods may contribute to enhancing the relevancy of the project’s findings for other settings and can thus contribute to the utilization of evidence-based practice in drug abuse treatment.